aboutcoders/job-worker-bundle/README.md

 ### Configure job routes

 A route must be configured for every job.
-A route consist of three parameters: `name` specifies the the name of the job, `queue` specifies the name of the queue the job is sent to, `replyTo` specifies the name of the queue where the job sends it's replies.
+A route consist of three parameters: `name` specifies the the name of the job, `queue` specifies the name of the queue the job is sent to, `replyTo` specifies the name of the queue where the reply of a job is sent to.

 Routes are configured by a class that implements the interface `RouteProviderInterface`.